 6.3.11 CHF discovery and selection

-The CHF discovery and selection function is supported by the SMF and the PCF.
+The CHF discovery and selection function is supported by the SMF, the SMSF and the PCF.
 It is used by the SMF to select a CHF that manages the online charging or offline charging for a PDU Session of a subscriber.
+It is used by the SMSF to select a CHF that manages the online charging or offline charging for the SMS over NAS transactions of a subscriber.
 It is used by the PCF to select a CHF that manages the spending limits for a PDU Session of a subscriber.